-Jeffrey Karaban, LCSW is a graduate of Fordham University School of Social Service and the Training and Research Institute for Self Psychology.
-He is a psychoanalyst and psychotherapist in private practice in Columbus Circle.
-In a practice spanning over twenty years he has developed specialties in working with individuals struggling with sexual and gender identity, compulsive behavior and work with visual and performing artists.
-He also works with people with addictions and eating disorders and with couples.
+Jeffrey Karaban, LCSW, is a psychoanalyst and psychotherapist in private practice at Columbus Circle.
+He specializes in working with individuals struggling with sexual and gender identity, compulsive behavior, and work with visual and performing artists.
+He also works with people with addictions and eating disorders, and with couples.

-He is an adjunct professor at Fordham University, School of Social Service, specializing in clinical courses.
-He is a founding member of Mosaic, an organization devoted to the study of theoretical psychological orientations into a post-modern integrative sensibility.
-He worked for 16 years at the New York State Department of Health, AIDS Institute as Director of the Special Investigation Unit, devoted to the privacy, protection and confidentiality of HIV/AIDS related information.
+Mr. Karaban is an adjunct professor in clinical practice at Fordham University School of Social Service.
+He is a founding member of Mosaic, an organization that studies theoretical psychological orientations into a post-modern integrative sensibility.
+He served for sixteen years as Director of the Special Investigation Unit at the NY State Department of Health AIDS Institute, a unit devoted to the privacy, protection, and confidentiality of HIV/AIDS related information.